 The Human Subject Protection Program Plan (HRP-101) describes how the University complies with the ethical and legal requirements in the conduct of research with human participants.

 The Investigator Manual (HRP-103) is designed to guide investigators through the policies and procedures relating to research with human participants.

-The Health Insurance Portability and Accountability Act (HIPAA) and Research addresses the role of the University and the University’s IRB with respect to HIPAA compliance obligations.
+The Health Insurance Portability and Accountability Act (HIPAA) and Research addresses the role of the University and the University’s IRB with respect to HIPAA obligations.